dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 `REFRESH PUBLICATION` runs with `copy_data = false` — needs two instances to show, and I did not try it.

-### What to do instead
+### What this costs you, and what it buys

-Nothing changes for you today: keep detaching, recreating and reattaching partitions the way you already do. `SPLIT`/`MERGE PARTITIONS` will presumably be back for PG 20 or later, and on this evidence the rework is real work rather than polish — every one of the problems above is about what a partition *carries* (constraints, generated columns, replication identity) rather than about moving rows between files.
+Today, nothing changes: keep detaching, recreating and reattaching partitions the way you already do.
+That path works, and it has the advantage that every step is one you can see.

+Look at what the five problems have in common, though, and the delay starts to look like good news.
+Not one of them is about moving rows between files — that part evidently works, and I ran it.
+They are all about what a partition *carries*: its constraints, its generated columns, its publication membership, its replica identity.
+Those are the questions that decide whether the command is safe to run on a database you care about, and they are exactly the questions worth taking another release to answer properly.
+A version of this feature that moved rows correctly and lost your `CHECK` constraints would have been worse than not having it, because you would have trusted it.

+So `SPLIT`/`MERGE PARTITIONS` will land when the semantics are settled, and when it does it will be the version that keeps what your partitions carry.
+On the evidence above, that is worth waiting for.

-It is also a useful reminder about beta software.
-Every other feature in this article is in the release branch and staying there; this one ran perfectly in Beta 3 and is gone.
-Reading release notes is not enough — for anything you intend to depend on, check that it is still in the branch you will actually run.
+One practical note while it is in flight: every other feature in this article is in the release branch and staying there, but this one ran perfectly in Beta 3 and is gone.
+For anything you intend to depend on before GA, check the branch you will actually run rather than the notes alone.

 (For where partitioning stands without it, see the [partitioning section of the PG 11–18